th37rose/cover_letter_generator/README.md

 It is used to generate a cover letter to apply for a job.

 # how to run
-1. please set OPENAI_API_KEY as your environment variable.
-2. install all the packages with requirements.txt
+1. Install all the packages with requirements.txt
-3. run the engine (python run.py)
+2. Run the engine (python app.py)
-4. go to the link to execute with your input -> http://localhost:7860
+3. Go to the link to execute with your input -> http://localhost:7860